sayanlp99/bits_notes/sem2/fullstack/fullstack.md

 ### **2. Variants of Client-Server Pattern**
 - **Peer-to-Peer (P2P) Applications:** Each node acts as both a client and server.
 - **Application Servers:** Provide services to client applications.
-- **Asynchronous Requests:** Clients don’t block while waiting for data.
+- **Asynchronous Requests:** Clients don't block while waiting for data.
 - **Server-Initiated Actions:** Servers can initiate actions on clients in some scenarios.
   ![7](7.png)